Leopold2333/WaveRoRA/README.md

 🚩**News**(Oct 17, 2024): We upload the code to Github.
 The repo is currently private.

 # Key Designs of the proposed WaveRoRA🔑
-🤠 We propose a deep architecture to process time series data in Wavelet domain.
+🤠 We propose a deep architecture to process time series data in the **wavelet domain**.
 We decompose time series into multi-scale wavelet coefficients through Discrete Wavelet Transform (DWT) and use deep models to capture intra- and inter-series dependencies.

 🤠 We propose a novel Rotary Router Attention (RoRA) mechanism.
 Compared to vanilla Softmax Attention, RoRA utilizes rotary position embedding (RoPE) to model the relative position information between different sequence elements.
-In addition, RoRA introduces a fixed number of router tokens $a$ to aggregate information from $KV$ matrices and reassign it to $Q$ matrix.
+In addition, RoRA introduces a fixed number of router tokens $R$ to aggregate information from $KV$ matrices and reassign it to $Q$ matrix.
 RoRA achieves a good balance between computational efficiency and the ability to capture global dependencies.

 🤠 We conduct extensive experiments and find that transfering other deep model architectures to wavelet domain also leads to better predicting results.

 # Results✅

 # Getting Start🛫
+Create the following paths before you want to run one of the model: `./logs/LTSF/${model_name}/`.
+Then, run `./scripts/LTSF/${model_name}/${dataset}.sh`.

 # Datasets🔗
+We have compiled the datasets we need to use and provide download link: [data.zip](https://drive.google.com/file/d/1krbMHQXB-aV9vvYs2bRsJnXPLa4BKxzG/view?usp=drive_link).

 # Acknowledgements🙏
 We are really thankful for the authors of [**pytorch_wavelets**](https://github.com/fbcotter/pytorch_wavelets) and the following awesome works when implementing WaveRoRA.